jsvensson/octopress/source/about/index.markdown

 ## Comment Policy

+Two basic rules:

-I reserve the right to delete any comment for no reason whatsoever.
+1. I reserve the right to delete any comment for no reason whatsoever.
+2. The only insult I will tolerate in a commentis "you silly goose".
+If you need to use anything harsher than that, you don't have anything constructive to contribute anyway.

 I may or may not change my mind in the future.
 But as it stands right now, I find comments mostly annoying.
-Most of the time it's either spam or something that contributes absolutely nothing at all, but I still need to either answer or delete it -- leaving it unanswered isn't an option for me.
+Most of the time it's either spam or something that contributes absolutely nothing at all, but I still need to either respond to it or delete it -- leaving it unanswered isn't an option for me.

 I do however encourage people to write responses on their own blog.
 I'll spot them if they link me.